 Some people know this park by its former life as a landfill.
 In fact, its biggest hill is lovingly called “Mount Trashmore” by locals.
-Pay that no mind — the sledding here is an absolute joy, even if the most massive mount is off limits (the four adjacent slopes, of small and medium steepness, are open for sledding).
-Field up at the Steak and Shake across the street.
-Located Dodge Avenue & Mulford Street in Evanston.
-(847-448-4311 or online at cityofevanston.org).
+Pay that no mind—the sledding here is an absolute joy, even if the most massive mount is off limits (the four adjacent slopes, of small and medium steepness, are open for sledding).
+Dodge Ave. & Mulford St. Online: cityofevanston.org.

 Blackwell Forest Preserve — Warrenville

 Beautiful oak trees surround the 800-foot Mount Hoy sledding hill where $10 rents you a tube for the day.
 Mount Hoy is only open on the weekends and school holidays (and closes at 4 p.m.) and only for tubing.
-Never fear sledders – the park does have smaller sledding hills.
-Nearby you’ll find an ice rink, sleigh rides and snowshoe rental.
-Located on Butterfield Road west of Winfield Road in Warrenville (630-871-6422 or online at dupageforest.org).
+Never fear sledders, the park does have smaller sledding hills.
+Nearby you’ll find an ice rink, sleigh rides (check website for updates, as availability has not yet been announced) and snowshoe rental.
+Butterfield Rd. west of Winfield Rd.
+Online: dupageforest.org.

 Barrie Park — Oak Park

-Climb the stairs to the tippy-top of this gentle slope that’s oh-so popular on snowy Saturdays.
-The hill was recently redesigned for better flow but still can get icy which means the big kids will love going fast and little ones may need a grown up to ride with them.
-Located at 1011 S. Lombard Avenue in Oak Park (708-725-2000 or online at pdop.org).
+Climb the stairs to the tippy-top of this gentle slope that’s oh-so-popular on snowy Saturdays.
+The hill was redesigned for better flow but still can get icy which means the big kids will love going fast and little ones may need a grown-up to ride with them.
+1011 S. Lombard Ave.
+Online: pdop.org.

 Eldridge Park — Elmhurst

 BYO toboggan or sled and let it rip at this spacious, lighted sledding hill.
 If practicing figure 8s is more your speed, head to the park’s lagoon for skating (allowed when ice is eight inches thick).
-Located at 363 Commonwealth Ln. in Elmhurst (630-993-8900 or online at epd.org).
+363 Commonwealth Ln.
+Online: epd.org.

 Flick Park — Glenview

 This lighted sledding hill has a roughly 30-degree slope that cascades into an open field.
 Bonus: convenient adjacent parking.
-Located at 3600 Glenview Rd. in Glenview (847-724-5670 or online at glenviewparks.org).
+3600 Glenview Rd.
+Online: glenviewparks.org.

 photo: ddimitrova via Pixabay